GET IN TOUCH

 What should taxpayers do if the garnishment notice contains incorrect information?

-If a notice contains incorrect details such as the balance, address, or account number, taxpayers should contact the agency immediately to request a review.
-The Iowa Department and IRS allow individuals to explain errors and submit documents to support their claim.
-Providing additional information, such as proof of payments or an updated tax return filing, may help determine whether the person is still liable under state or federal collection rules.
+If a notice contains incorrect details such as the balance, address, or account number, taxpayers should contact the Iowa Department of Revenue immediately to request a review.
+The Iowa Department of Revenue allows individuals to explain errors and submit documents to support their claim.
+Providing additional information, such as proof of payments or an updated tax return filing, may help determine whether the person is still liable under state collection rules.

 Can businesses or individuals apply in person to resolve a wage garnishment?